 Without the On This Day feature, I probably wouldn’t reread my journals as much, mainly because of my daily tasks and other distractions in my life.
-However, during the month of January, I do try to reread all my entries from the past year.
-I find that exercise to be a great learning experience and a way to reflect on my personal growth, and to set goals for the upcoming year.
+However, during January, I try to reread all my entries from the past year.
+I find that exercise to be a great learning experience and a way to reflect on my personal growth and set goals for the upcoming year.

 Publishing Journal Entries

-Though many of my journal entries not meant to be read by others, I have several hundred of them that I have published in book form, including entries I wrote while doing a self-study of jazz music, and of course hundreds of the entries I’ve written for the National Journal Writing Month challenges.
+Though many of my journal entries are not meant to be read by others, I have several hundred of them that I have published in book form, including entries I wrote while doing a self-study of jazz music and, of course, hundreds of the entries I’ve written for the National Journal Writing Month challenges.

 During National Journal Writing Month, I use the Reminders feature to remind me to write and meet the daily month-long challenge.
-Though I have been journal writing for nearly three decades, I honestly still find it a challenge to keep up with daily journal writing because of the numerous other tasks I need to complete on a daily basis.
+Though I have been journal writing for nearly three decades, I still find it challenging to keep up with daily journal writing because of the numerous other tasks I need to complete daily.

-Note: there’s also advance features for Day One that enable you to write and email your entries and they will automatically get synced via your Day One account.
+Note: there are also advanced features for Day One that enable you to write and email your entries, and they will automatically get synced via your Day One account.
 Incidentally, the developers of Day One never have access to your journal entries.
 They’re all encrypted.
-Day One simply hosts your account on their server so your entries can be synced to all your devices.
-You can of course choose not to sync your devices and keep entries stored locally.
+Day One hosts your account on their server so your entries can be synced to all your devices.
+You can, of course, choose not to sync your devices and keep entries stored locally.
 You can also select to have your entries backed up locally on your computer hard drive.

-Both versions of the app contain extra premium features including unlimited journals, unlimited photo storage, cloud sync, customer support, and a 25% book printing discount.
+Both app versions contain extra premium features, including unlimited journals, unlimited photo storage, cloud sync, customer support, and a 25% book printing discount.
 It’s easy to start and end your annual subscription using the iTunes account on your iPhone or Mac.
-The subscription is about how you will be for well grafted paper notebook.
+The subscription is about how you will be for a well-grafted paper notebook.

-I encourage you to give Day One a try even if you use paper journals.
-Day One or any digital journal for that matter makes your journals more accessible, and it may even help you write more.
+I encourage you to try Day One, even if you use paper journals.
+Day One, or any digital journal for that matter, makes your journals more accessible, and it may even help you write more.

-Let me know what you think of digital journals in the comment section below.
+Let me know your thoughts on digital journals in the comment section below.